Question: Do you need HTTPS Proxies?

 There are added layers of security on HTTPS connections, so one may think that having HTTPS proxies is better than HTTP.
 However, one should understand that HTTPS connections are more beneficial for regular users than for proxy users.

 Truth be told, HTTP proxy connections can be prone to MITM (Man-In-The-Middle) attacks, where an intermediate node, between the user and the proxy server, might read the requested and received data from a certain target website.

 If one uses an HTTP proxy to load an HTTPS website, a MITM attacker could potentially identify which domain the client is connecting to.
 The attacker will not be able to edit the data or read what’s inside the request or response, including the full URL.
 They will only be able to see the domain name.

 HTTPS proxies prevent these types of attacks.
 Nevertheless, these factors are negligible.
-Considering the complexity of organizing MITM attacks just to get one's, for example, scraped information?
+Considering the complexity of organizing MITM attacks just to get, for example, scraped information?
 Not worth one’s effort.